 Certain conditions, such as kidney disease, diabetes, and some cancers are also known to cause dehydration.
 Dogs who are very young or old, dogs who are pregnant or nursing, and small dog breeds are at increased risk for dehydration.

 Treatment For Dehydration In Dogs

 The best treatment for dehydration in dogs is prevention.
-Make sure your dog has plenty of water available at all times, especially during exercise or dry weather, and if your dog suffers from an illness that is known to cause dehydration, ask your veterinarian for tips on how to keep your dog hydrated.
+Make sure your dog has plenty of water available at all times, especially during exercise or dry weather.
+If your dog suffers from an illness that’s known to cause dehydration, ask your veterinarian for tips on how to keep your dog hydrated.

-When dehydration symptoms are mild, dogs may be treated with access to water and solutions that replenish electrolytes.
-If your dog shows symptoms that are moderate to severe or if your dog is unable to drink on their own, you should take your dog to the veterinarian for emergency treatment.
 This will likely include intravenous fluid, which will replace and prevent the loss of more fluids from your dog’s body.
-Usually, the intravenous fluids are given over the course of 24 to 48 hours.
+Usually, the vet will provide intravenous fluids over the course of 24 to 48 hours.

 Has your dog ever suffered from dehydration?
 How did you treat it?
 Let us know in the comments below!